Click through to remember these celebrities and stars who died too early, some at the height of their careers.

 Michael Jackson was preparing for a worldwide comeback tour when he died in June 2009 at age 50.

-Singer and actor Elvis Presley was found dead at Graceland, his home in Memphis, Tenn., in 1977.
+Iconic singer and actor Elvis Presley was found dead at Graceland, his home in Memphis, Tennessee, in 1977.
 He was 42.

 On April 1, 1984, soul music legend Marvin Gaye was shot dead by his father after he intervened in an argument between his parents over misplaced business documents.
 Gaye was 44 when he died.